GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-Data_Journey.md

   - Doing some exercises on Mimo.
 - October:
   - Starting a degree in Data Science and Artificial Intelligence with two subjects: Programming Fundamentals and Professional Skills.
-  - In professional skills, I learn a bit more about storytelling by making presentations.
+  - In terms of professional skills, I learned more about storytelling by making presentations.
-  - In Programming Fundamentals, I do some base conversions and start studying Python again.
+  - I do some base conversions in Programming Fundamentals and start studying Python again.
   - On the Datacamp platform, I start a basic Python course.
   - On Coursera, I'm doing Data Science Methodology.
 - November:
   - I've been studying the third block on Coursera, data science methodology.
   - A bit of Python basics on Datacamp.
-  - I've been able to validate professional skills and programming fundamentals I, so I don't have any subjects enrolled this semester.
+  - I've been able to validate professional skills and programming fundamentals, so I don't have any subjects enrolled this semester.
 - December:
   - End the DataCamp Python Basics course
   - Start an intermediate Python course